pluralsight/PS-AutoLab-Env/docs/about_PSAutoLab.md

 * `Run-Lab`
 * `Enable-Internet`

 To verify that all virtual machines are properly configured you can run `Validate-Lab`.
 This will invoke a set of tests and loop until everything passes.
-Due to the nature of DSC and the complexity of some configurations this could take 60-90 minutes.
+Due to the nature of DSC and the complexity of some configurations, this could take 60-90 minutes.
 You can use `Ctrl+C` to break out of the testing loop at any time.
 You can manually run the test one time to see the current state of the configuration.

 ```powershell
 Invoke-Pester VMValidate.test.ps1
 ```

 This can be useful for troubleshooting.

-#### An Important Pester Note

-**If you are running Pester v5.x you need to be running at least version 4.11.0 of this module.**

-The validation tests for each configuration are written for the Pester module.
-This is a widely adopted testing tool.
-In June of 2020, Pester version 5 was released.
-This version of Pester introduced several breaking changes to how tests are written.
-The tests in this module are **incompatible** with Pester 5.0 and eventually will need to be re-written.
-As an interim step, this module will test for Pester v 4.10.1.
-If you don't have that version it will be installed when you run `Setup-Host`.
-Or if you've already setup Autolab you can run `Refresh-Host`.
-If you have Pester 5.x, it will not be uninstalled, but it will be removed from the current PowerShell session.

 ### UNATTENDED SETUP